microchips and nanochips, examples of disruptive technologies

 Advanced Virtual Reality

-When we speak about Advanced Virtual Reality, we associate this concept with entertainment.
+When we speak about Advanced Virtual Reality, we associate this concept with entertainment or the famous metaverse.
 However, this technology represents an authentic revolution in many other areas.
 For example, at Repsol we are working with the Digital Twins technique to model our plants.
 This allows us to create a virtual simulation model to be more flexible and agile in the face of possible changing circumstances.

 artificial intelligence and machine learning